Mohamed-Kamal0/fastReactPizza/README.md

 ## 🚀 Features
 - Browse pizza menu with sizes, prices, and descriptions.
-- Add pizzas to cart and update quantities.
+- Add pizzas to cart and update quantities,Make order and use your location.
 - Calculate total price and view order summary.
 - Responsive UI for mobile and desktop.
 - Example data loading with React Router loaders / async data fetching.